Hamled/googctf-2019/beginners/crypto-caulingo/NOTES.md

 Turns out I just needed to directly require the libcrypto system and setup its factory in the list of crypto-factories.
 My next challenge is that the `pk-decrypt` function is defined to require a private key, even though it should be possible to use it with a public key.
 Thankfully, I can just substitute the code it uses, since the issue is a contract violation.

 ...Okay that caused a segfault.
 Perhaps the OpenSSL functions `pk-decrypt` is connected to is actually private key specific...
 I'm *so* sure you can decrypt with a public key... like the public/private distinction is purely in how they should be treated by people, not in the math.
 In fact, signing and verifying should work by encrypting w/ private and decrypting w/ public...

+Okay fuck it.
+I spent over an hour just trying to get some additional FFI calls to OpenSSL to work so I could use Racket to do the actual decryption.
+No luck, and I don't want to waste more time debugging it.
+So I used the crypto library to output the public key in DER form and then use the `openssl` command to convert it to PEM.